Decorating A Shasta’s Screen & Door

 To decorate the door, I used the same technique on the Shasta as I used on my Casita.

-But with this new version, I decided to keep the stencil small, and placed the stencil on the section of the screen that holds the metal slide cover to reach the door handle.
+But with this new version, I decided to keep the stencil small, and placed the stencil on the screen that holds the metal slide cover to reach the door handle.

 I then added a new element, the vinyl sticker on the interior door with my motto, “Living Life in the Outdoors ~ Texas Style!”